conmaol/maglocunus/r/relational_algebra.md

 | 1 | Kate | Random | 1992 |
 | 3 | Kate | Apple | 1983 |

+The above restriction is sometimes written as $\sigma_{first=Kate}(members)$.

 It is common to use a restriction followed by a projection of the results table.
 For example:

 ```
 PROJECT last, year